ttinoco/OPTALG/docs/index.rst

 **What is OPTALG?**

-OPTALG is a Python package with optimization algorithms.
+OPTALG is a Python package that provides algorithms, wrappers, and tools for solving large and sparse optimization problems.

 **License**